Since it’s inception in 2012, Mpophomeni Conservation Group has supported the ideals of the international Slow Food movement.

 Lindiwe Phikwane related her own experience of suddenly finding herself unemployed, starting a garden in her small yard.
 “Eating well does not have to be expensive.
 With a garden you can be healthy and rich.
 There is much unemployment – we will not be getting jobs, we need to look after ourselves.”

-Local activist Penz Malinga was adamant “Freely available, flavourful food should be for everyone without causing harm to birds, bees or trees.
+Local activist Penz Malinga, who has been a member of Slow Food for many years, was adamant “Freely available, flavourful food should be for everyone without causing harm to birds, bees or trees.
 SF allows us to participate in ensuring that food diversity and all cultures and regions are sustained for generations to come.”

 Together, we decided on our objective: